ansible/ansible-rulebook/docs/actions.rst

 | The events and facts prefixes have rule scope and cannot be accessed outside of
 | rules.
 Please note the use of Jinja substitution when accessing the event results.
+| You can also use :doc:`jinja_filters` to transform the data before posting it.

 set_fact
 ********